wellpeople79/docker/README.md

 Clean your system by removing container and images

 $ docker rm $(docker ps -aq)
-This will remove containers

 $ docker rmi $(docker images -q)
-This will remove the images